OCA/stock-logistics-barcode/stock_inventory_barcode/readme/USAGE.md

 The wizard screen is automatically adapted when the product is tracked by lot or serial, and if the inventory is made across several stock locations.

+In zero count mode, scan each article to increase its quantity by 1.
+By default, each quantity change will be automatically saved as soon as another product is identified.

+In zero count and when the inventory is for a single location, the product location will be automatically filled in according to the put-away strategy.
+If the product is also located in another location and no quantity has been inventoried, the quantity will be reset to 0 on that other location.
+This allows you to put back the product on the right shelf during the inventory.